How to Save Money on Moving Costs: 7 Ways to Save Big Bucks

 Moving is something that takes a lot of time and planning.
 If you have enough warning, it’s much simpler to determine how much money to save before moving out of state.

-In the case that you have time to plan, you may want to start putting money in a high yield savings account like CIT Bank (they currently pay 1.55 percent) so you can build a cash cushion to deal with moving expenses.
+In the case that you have time to plan, you may want to start putting money in a savings builder account like CIT Bank (they currently pay .55 percent with a $100 balance and $100 monthly deposit) so you can build a cash cushion to deal with moving expenses.
 Unfortunately, you may not always have sufficient warning.

 Right after my twins were born, we found out that we had only 17 day to move across the country.
 The stress of that plus the stress of having preemies was unreal.